 How did you decide if management was the right path for you?

 As designers, we all know that warm fuzzy feeling we get when a piece of design work just ‘clicks’, and I get that same feeling from working with people to solve problems.
-Whether it be a successful workshop with a scrum team, or just jamming on the whiteboard with another designer, I’ve always enjoyed the process of working with my team mates just as much as our output.
+Whether it be a successful workshop with a scrum team, or just jamming on the whiteboard with another designer, I’ve always enjoyed the process of working with my team matters just as much as our output.
 This gave me a hint pretty early on in my career that a path into management could be a good move for me.
 I have a wide breadth of experience, having worked in branding, web design and front end development, before transitioning into Product Design.
 This is where I truly feel at home, and where I plan to stay.

 Luckily, I was fortunate enough to be a part of a rapidly growing team, in a company that was very supportive of changes in career path.
 At Zendesk, our career architecture enables Senior Product Designers to get a feel for management before committing to either the Manager or individual contributor tracks.
 This is a great way for people to dip their toes in the water, and see if management is for them, before fully committing to a change in career path.
 I took up this opportunity, tried management out for 12 months and relished the new challenge, which confirmed for me that management was the right direction for my career.